Featured Event

 CCIB’s Supply Change team is hosting a full-day Indigenous Procurement Event, which will include a series of engaging panel discussions, networking opportunities and a tradeshow component.
 We look forward to Indigenous procurement panel discussions with Certified Indigenous Businesses, Procurement Champions and Indigenous Government representatives.

-At the Indigenous Business Tradeshow, experience a variety of goods and services that highlight the creativity and innovation within Indigenous communities.
-Stay tuned – more details coming soon!
+At the Indigenous Business tradeshow, experience a variety of goods and services that highlight the creativity and innovation within Indigenous communities.
+Don’t have your tickets yet?
+Better hurry – tickets are selling fast!

 February 26, 2026

-CCIB’s 2026 in-person events are all about coming together to learn ways to grow your business, build meaningful connections and strengthen Indigenous reconciliation efforts.
+CCIB is looking forward to all that’s happening in 2026!
+Our upcoming in-person events are all about coming together to discover ways to grow your business, build meaningful connections and strengthen Indigenous reconciliation efforts.
 We are excited to continue hosting events across Canada, so be sure to mark your calendar to be a part of these important conversations.

-Check out CCIB’s Events page to stay up to date and secure your spot at our 2026 gatherings.
+Check out CCIB’s events page to stay up to date and learn more about how to secure your spot at our 2026 gatherings.
+Stay tuned for more details coming soon.

 Virtual Events